JvanKatwijk/qt-dab/README.md

 Widgets and scopes
 ------------------------------------------------------------------

-The picture below shows Qt-DAB's main window and the other 5 **optional** widgets
+The picture on top shows Qt-DAB's main window and the other 5 **optional**
+widgets:

   * a widget with controls for the attached device,
   * a widget showing the technical information of the *selected service* as well as some information on the quality of the decoding,
   * a widget showing the spectrum of the received radio signal and the constellation of the decoded signal,
   * a widget showing the spectrum of the NULL period between successive DAB frames from which the TII is derived,
-  * and a widget showing the response(s) from different transmitters in the SFN,  * running a *scan* causes a widget to appear showing the contents of the ensembles found in the selected channel.
+  * and a widget showing the response(s) from different transmitters in the SFN,

+Another - a sixth - widget shows when running a *scan*; the widget will show the contents of the ensembles found in the selected channel.

-While the main window is always shown, the others are only shown when pushing a button on the main window (touching the button again will cause the widget to disappear from the screen).
+While the main window is always shown, visibility of the others is under user control, the main widget contains a button for each of those.

 ![Qt-DAB with SDRplay input](/qt-dab-3.3-kaal.png?raw=true)